hexabitsweden/it-guy/README.md

 ## Acknowledgments
 * Im not a not professional programmer
-* It's workes for me.
-I Use it daily since many years.
+* Just for fun.
+Nothing fancy

 For more info: http://blog.codeland.se